 This method of stationing is valid both for German equatorial mounts and for azimuthal mounts fitted with a equatorial table.
 Although German equatorial mounts offer the possibility of setting up with a polar finder, the precision is not precise enough for long exposure photography of the deep sky.
 With the polar finder, we obtain an accuracy of about 5 ′ of arc, at best 2 ′ of arc, which is insufficient.
 It takes an accuracy of positioning on the North Celestial Pole of 1 ′ of arc and less for long exposure photography (with autoguiding in parallel) which will allow exposure times per photo of 10 minutes and more in autoguiding.
 The method which will be described will make it possible to achieve this precision.
 So, do not spend your money to get a polar finder, rather prefer this setting which is more precise.

-The North Star is currently at approximately 41 arc minutes (or 0.70o, this measurement varies over time) of the polar axis of rotation.
+Polaris is currently about 39 arc minutes away (or 0.65o, this measurement varies over time) of the polar axis of rotation.
 When setting up, aligning the telescope with the Pole Star is not precise enough for long exposure photography, because the Pole Star is far too far from the axis of rotation.
 As mentioned above, an alignment error of up to 1 arc minute (in right ascension and declination), of the axis of rotation, is considered sufficiently precise for long exposure photography with autoguiding in parallel. .

 This method is relatively easy to implement and takes little time (approximately 40 minutes including installation of all equipment).
 I recommend it for anyone who moves their telescope between their astronomy sessions.

 - To begin setup, the mount motors must not be operational.

 - For users of an azimuthal mount, calibrate the telescope (performed once) in declination and right ascension.
 See below for more details.

 - Install the telescope stand at a comfortable viewing height.